Effects of Hashish Use: Short-Term, Long-Term, Side Effects, and Treatment

 Because hashish and related products are produced from cannabis, many accredited organizations, such as the American Psychiatric Association, include hashish and marijuana as drugs that can facilitate the development of a condition known as cannabis use disorder.
 While many believe that hashish and marijuana are drugs with no potential serious dangers, there is evidence to the contrary.

-Hash’s Short-Term Effects
+Short-Term Effects of Hash Use

 The short-term effects of hashish use include: